 Traditional methods have serious limitations:

 Visualizee uses AI to transform your actual home photo while preserving its architecture, landscaping, and surroundings.
+Unlike basic paint swatch apps that overlay flat color, this AI-powered approach renders realistic paint finishes with proper light interaction, shadow behavior, and surface texture.
 Here's the step-by-step process:

 Step 1: Photograph Your Home Correctly